alexangione419/alexangione419/README.md

 # Welcome!
-I'm Alex, a fourth year computer science student at Northeastern University, currently working as a Software Engineering Intern.
+I'm Alex, a fourth year computer science student at Northeastern University.
 I'm always interested in new projects and am currently looking for post graduate opportunities.
 Find more info about me on [LinkedIn](https://www.linkedin.com/in/alexanderfangione/) or reach out at angione.a@northeastern.edu

 ## Current projects